Georgia Tennant

 Georgia Elizabeth Tennant (née Moffett; born 25 December 1984) is an English actress and producer.
 She played Detective Inspector Samantha Nixon's daughter Abigail in The Bill, Jenny in the Doctor Who episode "The Doctor's Daughter" and Lady Vivian in the show Merlin.

 Early life

-Tennant was born on Christmas Day at Queen Charlotte's and Chelsea Hospital in Hammersmith, West London, the daughter of actors Peter Moffett (known by his stage name, Peter Davison) and Sandra Dickinson.
+Tennant is the daughter of actors Peter Malcolm Gordon Moffett (known by his stage name, Peter Davison) and Sandra Dickinson (née Searles), daughter of American psychoanalyst Harold Searles.
+She has two half brothers from her father's third marriage; she is of Guyanese descent through her paternal grandfather and Finnish descent through her maternal grandmother.
 She attended St Edward's School in Oxford.